mjf1406/worksheet-generators/README.md

   - word count
   - presentation length
   - vocab. sentence length
+  - put a card for this on the student dashboard
 - PAGE: Class Dashboard
   - behavior streaks
     - positive
     - negative
+- PAGE: Teacher-facing Student Dashboard
+  - Group behaviors if they are the same time and same id like we have done on the student dashboard
 - FEATURE: Assignments
   - Assignments Page
     - [x] create assignments